Aletashidelek/G2-Esport-Data-Analysis/README.md

   ![image](https://github.com/user-attachments/assets/ce69f31c-0712-48e3-8678-b02d10e6641c)

-Heat maps displaying player metrics across all positions.
-These charts compare G2 players to their counterparts in the same position within the LEC.
+Numerous heat maps displaying player metrics across all positions.
+These charts compare G2 players to their counterparts in the same position within the LEC and display the champions and players effectiveness in different match-ups that offer valuable information in the ban-pick strategies.
 These graphs are not included in the dashboard but will be explained in the section below.

-## Findings/Result
+## Findings/Recommendations

 1. G2 has a strong preference for champions that can initiate fights effectively.
 This tendency extends even to their ADC picks, with champions like Ashe, Varus, and Kalista, all of whom can significantly influence team fights.
 These champions offer crucial CC and utility, allowing G2 to engage or disengage strategically.
 This approach not only enhances their aggressive playstyle but also ensures that they can dictate the pace of the game, making them a formidable opponent on the Rift.